jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ### The `Msg` function

 The unified way of writing output information from calling scripts.
-Do not call this function from any `psm1` functions as it does not support nested environments (yet).
+Do not use this function from any `psm1` functions as it does not support nested environments (yet).
 Use `Write-Verbose` to debug `psm1` functions instead.

 ### The `$CallerInvocation` story